Read the Bible in 2023 ◊ Week 18–19: Thursday

 Who has appointed Him His way,

-And who has said, ‘You have done wrong’?”
+And who has said, ‘You have worked out unrighteousness’?”

 Elihu is at his best in as he describes the majesty and power of God as seen in the wonders and intensity of weather.

 Listen closely to the thunder of His voice,